Westbrook Pegler: Controversy in later career

 In the 1950s and 1960s, as Pegler's conservative views became more extreme and his writing increasingly shrill, he earned the tag of "the stuck whistle of journalism."
-He denounced the civil rights movement and in the early 1960s wrote for the John Birch Society, until he was invited to leave because of his extreme views.
+Despite having earlier called for the desegregation of baseball, Pegler denounced the civil rights movement and in the early 1960s wrote for the John Birch Society.
+He aligned himself with the white supremacist White Citizens Council.
+He was ultimately expelled from the John Birch Society because of his extreme views.
+However, the Society did put his picture on the cover of its magazine, American Opinion, when he died.

 President Harry S. Truman in his famous letter to Paul Hume, music critic for The Washington Post, referred to Pegler as a guttersnipe, and yet a gentleman compared to Hume, for the latter's criticizing his daughter Margaret's singing.

 His attack on writer Quentin Reynolds led to a costly libel suit against him and his publishers, as a jury awarded Reynolds $175,001 in damages.
 In 1962, he lost his contract with King Features Syndicate, owned by Hearst, after he criticized Hearst executives.
-His late writing appeared sporadically in various publications, including the Birch Society's American Opinion, which used his picture as its cover upon his death.
+His late writing appeared sporadically in various publications.

 In 1965, referring to Robert F. Kennedy, Pegler wrote: "Some white patriot of the Southern tier will spatter his spoonful of brains in public premises before the snow flies."
 Kennedy was assassinated three years later, though by a Palestinian Arab.